-\The amounts indicated above do not include Life Insurance or Dental Insurance premiums which are paid by the City separately.
-The amounts indicated above do include the PEMCHA statutory minimum contribution as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.
+The amounts indicated above do not include Life Insurance or Dental Insurance premiums which are paid by the City separately.
+The amounts indicated above do include the PERS Minimum Employer Contribution (MEC)PEMCHA statutory minimum contribution as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.

-Following the expiration of this MOU, the amount of money allocated to the Flexible Benefit Amount for medical benefits shall remain the same, unless agreed to in a successor MOU.
+At and fFollowing the expiration of this MOU, the amount of money allocated to the Flexible Benefit Amount for medical benefits shall remain the same, unless agreed to in a successor MOU.